Info2win/LeetCodeSolutions/README.md

-# LeetCode solutions and explanations for coding interviews
+# LEET CODE EXPLANATIONS FOR INTERVIEWS

 ## Q1 twoSum

 - Approach 1

-    - Solved by using nested for loops in 2 passes
+    - Solved by using nested for loops
     - Memory Usage: 10.3 MB
     - 13 lines